-Griffith Park is one of the largest urban parks in the entire country, and its home to the Los Angeles Zoo, a Greek theater, an equestrian center, spectacular views and the Griffith Observatory.
+Griffith Park is one of the largest urban parks in the entire country, and it’s home to the Los Angeles Zoo, a Greek theater, an equestrian center, spectacular views and the Griffith Observatory.
 You could easily spend several hours at the observatory alone, with some of its highlights including the Hall of the Sky and Hall of the Eye, displays exploring the connections between people and space.
-The observatory stands on a hilltop overlooking the city and also offers visitors the chance to observe the view through telescopes free of charge.
+One of the best budget-friendly attractions in Los Angeles, the observatory stands on a hilltop overlooking the city and also offers visitors the chance to observe the view through telescopes free of charge.
 The building itself is also a star attraction, it was featured in the film “Rebel Without a Cause.”

 Venice Beach is a must-experience.
-This world renowned beach is known as a place to see and be seen, as well as being a mecca for many eccentric characters, making it one of the best spots for people watching in the area.
+This world-renowned beach is known as a place to see and be seen, as well as a mecca for many eccentric characters, making it one of the best spots for people watching in the area.
 Its wide stretch of golden sand is backed by a walkway that’s always filled with joggers, walkers, rollerbladers and cyclists.
 You can watch the muscle builders pump iron under the hot rays of the sun at an area called Muscle Beach, or browse the interesting shops that line the walkway selling all types of goods.
 On the west side of the path, there are hundreds of street vendors and performers, including everything from mimes to musicians to jugglers, break dancers and those who dare to walk on broken glass.

 If you’ve ever dreamed of shopping like Julia Roberts in “Pretty Woman,” you’ll want to go to Rodeo Drive.
 Just a few blocks long, the famous part of Rodeo Drive looks like a film set and runs between Wilshire and Santa Monica Boulevards.
 Though few can afford the high-end array of goods, window shopping is the next best thing.
 You’ll find plenty of tourists browsing among the more serious spenders along the $200-million European cobbled walkway Two Rodeo.
 It’s a great place for some memorable photo-ops, as well as where you’re likely to find the most expensive luxury cars parked at the curb along with celebrities on a shopping spree.

-The Grove is great place to actually do some shopping – and, many celebs like to shop here too.
+The Grove is a great place to actually do some shopping – and, many celebs like to shop here too.
 The open-air mall features 50+ stores, including Abercrombie & Fitch, Anthropologie, Apple and Barney’s New York.
 Visitors also enjoy the old-fashioned trolley rides and magnificent dancing fountains that are part of the reason it’s become a “must-see” in L.A.
 The Original Farmers’ Market, established in 1934, sits adjacent to The Grove, offering everything from fresh produce to international culinary delights.
 One of the best views of the city is from atop the parking structure – be sure to bring your camera.

 The La Brea Tar Pits, one of the world’s most famous ice age fossil excavation sites, were formed 40,000 years ago when oil seeped through the rock.
 The pits would entrap passing animals which would get stuck in the substance.
 The tar has served as a natural preservative for the fossils throughout the ages.
 Here, visitors can see bones being worked on and what takes place before bones and skeletons are ever displayed.
 On display at the museum are fully reconstructed fossils of a variety of mammals including mammoths, saber-toothed cats, dire wolves, and others all dating back some 10,000 to 40,000 years.